PaulaGweke/T347259/README.md

 ## `Observation`
 * `Data Structure:` The data is a 2-D dataframe.
 No data cleaning was done on the data because the target was to write a script to give an output as close as the example.
-Status codes 200 (meaning Okay), 404
+Status codes 200 (meaning Okay), 404 (meaning page not found), Errors from Exceptions were output from the script
+* An option for write was also added to the script
 * It was observeed that some of the rows url were contained im more than 1 column of the csv file and so may be the cause of some of the 404 error.